XamarinUniversity/build2018-labs/lab1/README.md

 }
 ```

-6. Implement `UpdateAsync` by just returning `Task.CompletedTask`.
-Since we aren't storing the data anywhere but in memory, there's no work to do for this method.
+6. Implement `UpdateAsync` by returning `Task.CompletedTask`.
+We aren't storing the data anywhere but in memory so there's no work to do.

-7. Implement `DeleteAsync` just like `AddAsync` - remove the item from the dictionary and return `Task.CompletedTask`.
+7. Implement `DeleteAsync` just like `AddAsync`; remove the item from the dictionary and return `Task.CompletedTask`.

-8. Finally, implement `GetByIdAsync` by looking up the proper `NoteEntry` and returning it using `Task.FromResult` just like we did with `GetAllAsync`.
+8. Implement `GetByIdAsync` by looking up the proper `NoteEntry` and returning it using `Task.FromResult`.
 Here's the code for convenience:

 ```csharp
 public Task<NoteEntry> GetByIdAsync(string id)